 Patrick T. Reardon is a Chicagoan, born and bred.
-He has been writing about the city, its region, its planning issues and literary scene, mainly in the Chicago Tribune, for nearly 40 years.
+In news stories, in-depth investigations, analyses, essays and books, he has been writing about the city, its region, its planning issues and literary scene for more than 40 years.
+For much of that time, he was a reporter at the Chicago Tribune.

 He was the primary reporter and team leader on a wide variety of in-depth multi-part series on such subjects as the urban underclass, public housing, Chicago’s public school system, the middle-class migration out of the city, the rebirth of the Chicago River, the inner workings of a ward boss’s organization, the social and cultural shifts behind the disappearance of the city’s taverns, the surprising importance of alleys in the life of the city, and the emotional, cultural and historical factors behind suburban sprawl.

 Reardon was one of a team of Tribune writers and reporters who won the 2001 Pulitzer Prize for explanatory reporting for “Gateway to Gridlock,” a series of stories about the nation’s over-crowded skies.
 As a team leader, he has won three Peter Lisagor Awards from the Chicago chapter of the Society of Professional Journalists for reporting.
 In addition, his book reviews won two Lisagors for arts criticism.

 During his career, Reardon used his expertise in social policy, demographics, statistics, community organizing, Chicago politics, Chicago history, the geography of the city and region, the city’s literature, the multiplicity of governments in the region, real estate development, religion and the history of the nation and world to hold a mirror up to the people of the metropolitan region.
 His goal has always been to help people understand where they’d been, where they were and where they were going.